How to stay healthy all year round

 When colds and flu are going around, an air purifier for viruses and bacteria is one way to keep yourself and your family healthy.
 An air purifier can prevent airborne diseases because it can kill or remove cold and flu viruses and bacteria from the air in your home and even boost your immune system by helping you sleep better.

 Viruses and bacteria are living organisms known to cause diseases.
 Bacterial infections can result in strep throat, tuberculosis, and other infections.
 Viral infections can lead to anything from chickenpox to the common cold and flu.
 And according to the U.S. Environmental Protection Agency (EPA), harmful airborne germs can also aggravate allergy and asthma symptoms.

-How to prevent getting a cold?
+How to prevent catching a virus during flu season?

 More often than not, humans are the main source of airborne diseases in the home and workplace.
 When someone sneezes or coughs, tiny water or mucous droplets filled with viruses or bacteria scatter, easily entering the air, and then entering your lungs, making you sick.
 Even without a cough or sneeze, germs can travel up to six feet away.
 Some viruses stay suspended in the air for hours.

-Crowded conditions with poor air circulation, like public transportation and office environments, can also make it easy for cold, flu and other diseases to spread.
+Crowded conditions with poor air circulation, like public transportation and office environments, can also make it easy for cold, flu, and other diseases to spread.
 Research shows that airflow and ventilation can dramatically impact how diseases spread indoors.
 The more stagnant your air is, the more likely diseases are to spread.
 And some bacteria and viruses thrive and circulate through poorly maintained building ventilation systems.
 This is the case with Legionnaires’ disease, for example.